TheSledgeHammer/2.11BSD_X44/README.md

 - Anyone is welcome to contribute.
 - Your code should ideally fit the following guidelines & rules below
+- Licensing:
-- Licensing: 3-Clause BSD license preferable:
+  - 3-Clause BSD license preferable: Unless following the below point.
+    - Exceptions can be made.
-  - Externally Maintained code should be placed in one of the following:
+  - Externally Maintained code user libraries should be placed in one of the following:
-  	1) BSD licensed code: 		 contrib/"project name"
+  	1) Any licensed code: 		 contrib/"project name"
   	2) OS Compatability code:  contrib/oscompat/"os name"
 - These rules in place to make it pleasant & easier for everyone.
   - It is highly recommended that you adhere to the following Contribution Guidelines & Rules.
-  - Failing to follow the Contribution Guidelines & Rules will prevent your code from being accepted.
+  - Failing to follow the Contribution Guidelines & Rules will likely prevent your code from being accepted.
+  Depending on the circumstances.

 ### Contribution Guidelines